Special Needs and Assisting Disabled Children

 50+

-disabilities.
+The special needs project in Tanzania is a great way for compassionate and caring individuals to support disabled children.
+In this project, the volunteers are expected to assist professionals and the staff in the centers or work first-handedly with the children who have learning disabilities.
 These disabilities can include being deaf or mute, physical disabilities, down syndrome, autism, and cerebral palsy.
 The activities include socializing, physiotherapy, speech therapy, teaching basic education, cleaning, and facility maintenance.

 Limit your expectations, the work is fulfilling but not easy as our conditions in Africa derive unique approaches to everything.
 The centers are underfunded and not well equipped to cater to all the needs that the special needs children require.
 We encourage you to embrace the norms and be a part of the change and ensure the locals learn from you as well.

-What are the centers like?
+What are the Centers like?

-Some have enough qualified professionals, and some don’t.
-Some professionals are more accepting in involving volunteers, where others are reluctant.
+Some have qualified professionals, and some don’t.
 There are barriers to communication such as language and experience.
-The focus is not to ignore each other, but to work together, share your knowledge, skills, and applicable resource utilization strategies.
+The focus is to work together, share your knowledge, skills, and applicable resource utilization strategies.
 Participate in planning activities and create relationships with the professionals and the children; they are friendly and love that you are there to work with them.
 The supportive role you play as a volunteer is temporary, so make sure you make the most of the chances you have.
-Use relations and experience to nurture the childrens' will and esteem, as well as sharing the right skills and experiences required to ensure good living conditions for them.

-What are the children like?
+What are the Children like?

 The children are playful and extremely fond of volunteers as they participate in lessons and games very willingly.
 In the special needs group, the children will have communication barriers; therefore it requires patience and dedication to work with them.
-It is important to cater to all their needs, but that won’t make it impossible to work with them.
+It is important to cater to their needs, but that won’t make it impossible to work with them.
 They appreciate the attention given, and the time spent with them will be very memorable.
+Use relations and experience to nurture the childrens' will and esteem, as well as sharing the right skills and experiences required to ensure good living conditions for them.

-Duties and tasks
+Duties and Tasks

-The project involves caring for the special needs children and catering to their needs and wants in accordance to their disabilities, playing with and caring for the them, assisting the professionals and staff in action plans, cooking, and cleaning.
+The project involves caring for the special needs children and catering to their needs and wants in accordance with their disabilities, playing with and caring for them, assisting the professionals and staff in action plans, cooking, and cleaning.
 Participation in any of these activities depends on how comfortable you are with tending to the task provided.
 If a volunteer feels uncomfortable with a task, it is okay to be substituted with a member of staff.

 Challenges